New Zealand has an open economy that works on free market principles.

 Complementing primary production are sizeable manufacturing and service sectors and growing high-tech capabilities.
 Tourism, film production, and winemaking are also significant.

-It's a very export-driven competitive economy with exports accounting for about 30% of GDP.
+It's an outward-looking, internationally competitive economy with exports accounting for about 30% of GDP.

 We have a low-inflation environment, with monetary policy managed by the Reserve Bank, our independent central bank that is charged with maintaining price stability.

 We have a long-standing flexible exchange rate.
 There are no exchange controls or restrictions on bringing in or repatriating funds.